 The main role of the ECS is to promote homeostasis in the body.
 It is able to achieve this by interacting with different neurotransmitters in the body such as: GABA, glutamate, acetylcholine, norepinephrine, histamine, serotonin and others through endocannabinoids and endocannabinoid receptors.

 Science has proven that plant derived cannabinoids and terpenes are able to interact with endocannabinoid receptors.
 Tetrahydrocannabinol (THC) and cannabidiol (CBD) are among the most studied cannabinoids found in cannabis.
 THC binds to the CB1 receptor in a similar way that anandamide does.
 CBD on the other hand has a weak affinity for both CB1 and CB2 receptors, but it is able to support homeostasis through indirect interaction with the CB2 receptor.
 Both THC and CBD support maintain and optimize the functions of a healthy ECS.

-Given that CBD does not make you “high”, it has now been legalized as a supplement throughout the UK and many other countries world-wide, and many people are now enjoying the benefits that come with it.
+Given that CBD does not make you “high”, it has now been legalized as a supplement throughout the UK and many other countries worldwide, and many people are now enjoying the benefits of CBD.